moetunes/Nextwm/README.md

   * Right click an unfocused desktop in the switcher to move the focused window to that desktop
   * Watch for WM_NAME on new windows for the apps.conf file
+  * Transient windows can be used in apps.conf
+  * Fixed a space in an apps name causing issues in apps.conf
+  * Monitor connects/disconnects are handled with Xrandr(no need to restart the window manager)
+  * Plus some minor bug fixes(bugs? what bugs!)
+  * SHOW_BAR in rc.conf now can be set for each desktop

 ###Installation